Klaus Stimeder: Career

 Between 2000 and 2009, Stimeder appeared as a regular guest on Austrian cable and network TV, Al-Jazeera, and the BBC's television and radio programs.
 After turning down an offer to host his own political talk show at basic cable channel ATV Stimeder left Vienna and moved to Berlin, Germany.
 In 2010 he sold his shares in DATUM and moved to New York City.

 Since 2000 Stimeder has served as a guest speaker and lecturer at schools, colleges, and universities across North America and Western Europe (i.e., at the Columbia University chapter of St. Anthony Hall, New York University, Northwestern University, DePaul University, University of Minnesota,Ottawa University).

 In 2011, Stimeder published "Here is Berlin," a book-length essay on the German capital that has been translated into four languages.
 The book received positive reviews on both sides of the Atlantic, following a tour of the US, Canada, Germany, Austria, and Spain (with Tim Mohr, who wrote the introduction to the book's first edition).

 In 2013, Stimeder published the English translation of his Oscar Bronner biography.
 It was presented at a panel discussion in New York City.
 Participants included writer Frederic Morton, editor David S. Benjamin, and Harper's Magazine President John R. MacArthur.

 In 2015, Stimeder published "Stories 1995–2015," an anthology of his journalistic works from two decades.
 The introduction was written by German journalist Michael Frank.
 Its cover was drawn by comic artist Nicolas Mahler.
 American author Eric Jarosinski (aka internet phenomenon Nein Quarterly) named "Stories" his "Book of the Year" in 2015.

 In 2021, he published "Malta Transfer," a crime novel set on the Mediterranean island of Malta against the backdrop of the 2015 European migrant crisis.

 Between 2010 and 2021, Stimeder worked as the Senior US Correspondent for Wiener Zeitung, the world's oldest newspaper still being published.
 In March 2022, he crossed the Polish-Ukrainian border on foot to cover the 2022 Russian invasion of Ukraine.
 Until July 2024, he reported from Odesa for a number of international media outlets.

 In July 2024, Stimeder announced his retirement from journalism.
+After two decades as a professional journalist, he returned to school at UCLA.